Vyral/base-template/_posts/2018-06-29-5-things-you-should-not-compromise-on-as-a-buyer.md

 ---
 layout: post
-title: 5 Things You Should Not Compromise on as a Buye
+title: 5 Things You Should Not Compromise on as a Buyer
 date: 2018-06-29 16:06:00
 tags:
   - Home Buyer Tips